pschlump/gogomux/How-I-Actually-Develop-With-A-Router.md

 ```

-*:expected* is what I was ecpecting.
+*:expected* is what I was expecting.
 That is what was in the original design.
 That is the easy case.  /api/oops1..3 are the unexpected.
 They are the paths
-that I really need to look like /api/<something> but they don't return the sam
+that I really need to look like /api/<something> but they don't return the same
 something as :expected.

 Now some time passes.
 Usually a few weeks.
 Business requirements change.
 Software is deployed.
 It gets really hard to change the deployed software.
 Just think that the software is now installed in the mountains of Peru and
 you are in the US.
-You don't really want to book a flight to chagne the
+You don't really want to book a flight to change the
 software.

 Some new routes are needed.